-- 1. In general, a teacher's final evaluation of a student's progress should reflect the student's cumulative performance assessed by some averaging of each card-marking period and the grade on the final examination. - 2.
-No single assignment or project shall be the sole determiner of a credit for a course without prior approval of the principal. - 3.
+- 1. In general, a teacher's final evaluation of a student's progress should reflect the student's cumulative performance on the identified standards and Common Summative Assessment. assessed by some averaging of each card-marking period and the grade on the final examination. - 2.
+No single assignment or project shall be the sole determiner of a credit for a course. without prior approval of the principal. - 3.
 The teacher will list the factors involved in the determination of the final semester mark in the class record book for each class.
 Also, the teacher must include a statement including the weighting of grades in determining the final mark and the grading scale for each class showing how those final marks were determined.
-The marking periods must be weighted equally.
+The teacher will use the district determined gade book weights with T the marking periods must be weighted equally.

-In instances where a student would otherwise fail a required Michigan Merit Curriculum course in which a district developed common assessment is administered, but earns a score of 80% or higher on the district common assessment, the student will receive credit for the course and a grade of "S" for satisfactory
+In instances where a student would otherwise fail a required Michigan Merit Curriculum course in which a district developed common assessment is administered, but earns a score of 80% or higher on the district common assessment, the student will receive credit for the course and a grade of "S" for satisfactory.